Welcome to Snake vs Crane.

 After more than six years, I’m now close to “finishing” the Wing Chun system in the Greg LeBlanc – Gary Lam – Wong Shun Leung – Ip Man lineage.
 I put the word finishing in parentheses because you never really finish!
 It’s just like golf or any other sport: you are always competing with yourself to improve just a little bit more.
 And then you start dealing with the loss of capability as you age and that’s another challenge.
 It only ends when you give up training or when you die.

-But I finally feel like I understand Wing Chun and feel like a fighter.
-The way I found to get rid of those feelings of insecurity and lack of certainty about my abilities was to train in a system that tests you and requires a solid bedrock of training in hitting hard and structural stability.
+But I finally feel like I understand Wing Chun and now I feel like a fighter.
+The way I found to get rid of those feelings of insecurity and lack of certainty about my abilities was to train in a system that tests you and requires a solid bedrock of training in hitting hard and developing structural stability.
+You know it when you get it.
+Its no longer a mystery – its a fact.

-In addition to my Wing Chun training over the last 14 years, I’ve read hundreds of books and thousands of articles on fighting, exercise science, physiology, and the psychology of combat and I’ve relentlessly picked the brains of my teachers.
+In addition to my Wing Chun training over the last 14 years, I’ve read hundreds of books and thousands of articles on fighting, exercise science, physiology, and the psychology of combat and I’ve relentlessly picked the brains of my teachers and senior students.

 This website is about communicating the best and most distilled version of what I’ve learned.